 We may earn a small commission if you sign up for a service or product from this page.
 This does not affect our rankings and it does not cost you anything.
 Learn more about how we make money and our review process on our advertising disclosure page.

-There was a time when the average worker would stay with a company upwards of 40 years.
-A worker would get a job at a company when they became of age and due to loyalty and the fact that most companies offered advancement opportunities from within the company, most people would work and eventually retire with full benefits.
+There was a time when the average worker would stay with a company for over 40 years.
+Workers would get a job at a company when they came of age.
+Due to loyalty and the fact that most companies offered advancement opportunities from within the company, most people would work and eventually retire with full benefits.

 Part of advancing to a new company is figuring out what to do with our old retirement accounts from the previous employer.
-Your financial future is important, and your 401k is a significant step in you reaching your retirement goals.
-For those that are seeking new employment or have procured a new employer, here are some ways you can manage your 401k received from your previous employer, and how to optimize it moving forward.
+Your financial future is essential; your 401(k) is a significant step in reaching your retirement goals.
+For those seeking new employment or who have procured a new employer, here are some ways to manage your 401(k) received from your previous employer and optimize it moving forward.

 Keep Your Money Where It Is

 Even if you and your previous employer are not on good terms, they do not have the legal right to your 401(k) account.
 If you have at least $5,000 accumulated in your 401(k) account, you have up to 90 days, depending on the policies of your previous employer.

 The main disadvantages to this option are that you may not have full access to change certain aspects of investments within your 401(k) account.
 Your previous employer can potentially charge you extra maintenance fees on the account.
 To guard against any unforeseen issues, know the rules of your company’s policy regarding your 401k before leaving.